mluo123/CS-projects/README.md

-# CS-projects
+# Melinda's coding repository

-This repository contains all of the code of written throughout my undergraduate years, separated by the classes I've taken
+This repository contains all of the code I've written throughout my undergraduate years, separated by the classes I've taken